 On the file system details page, click Mount Targets.

-In the Permission Group column of the mount target list, click the name of the permission group to go to the Rules page for that group.
+In the Permission Group column of the mount target list, click a permission group name to open its Rules page.

 Confirm that the target container's IP address has been added to the permission group rule.